wp-plugins/redi-restaurant-reservation/readme.txt

 If you need more languages, please contact us!

 = Basic package functionality =
 * View your upcoming reservations from your Mobile/Tablet PC and never miss your customer.
 This page should be open on a Tablet PC and so hostess can see all upcoming reservations for today.
 Page refreshes every 15 min and shows reservations that in past for 3 hours as well as upcoming reservations for next 24 hours.
 By clicking on reservation you will see reservation details.
-Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
+Demo version can be accessed using this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
 * Setup maximum available seats for online reservation by week day
-* Time shifts.
-Define multiple open/close time by week day.
-Define time before reservation by shift and week day.
+* Open times.
+This option will enable you to choose between various working hours whichever is most convenient to you.
 * Support for multiple places.
 Number of places depends on number of subscriptions.
 * Blocked Time.
 Define time range when online reservation should not be accepted.
-Specify a reason why reservations are not accepted to explain it to clients.
+Specify a reason why reservations are not accepted at this time to keep your clients happy.
-* Send client reservation confirmation emails from wordpress account
+* Send client reservation confirmation emails from WordPress account
 * Email template customization for all supported languages

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>